Palermo Sicily, Italy Travel Guide

 Falcone Borsellino Airport (PMO) Palermo’s main air gateway.

 Numerous airlines operate flights to and from Palermo.
-Full-service carriers (ITA Airways, Lufthansa, Air France, British Airways) connect to primary European hubs.
-Low-cost carriers (Ryanair, easyJet, Wizz Air, Vueling) budget-friendly options.
-Palermo connects to major Italian cities (Rome, Milan, Naples) and European hubs (London, Paris, Frankfurt, Barcelona, Berlin, Madrid).
+Full-service carriers (ITA Airways, Lufthansa, France's National airline, British Airways) connect to primary European hubs.
+Low-budget airlines (Ryanair, easyJet, Wizz Air, Vueling) budget-friendly options.
+Palermo connects to major Italian cities (Rome, Milan, Naples) plus European hubs (London, Paris, Frankfurt, Barcelona, Berlin, Madrid).
 Check Dollar Flight Club or Skyscanner for deals.

-Palermo Airport provides car rental agencies, ATMs, currency exchange, duty-free shops, restaurants, tourist information, and free Wi-Fi.
-Transfers include the Prestia e Comandè bus service, Trinacria Express train, taxis (fixed fares ~€35-€45 to city center), or pre-booked private transfers.
+Palermo Airport provides car rental agencies, ATMs, currency exchange, duty-free shops, restaurants, tourist information, and free Wireless internet-Fi.
+Transfers include the Prestia e Comandè bus service, Trinacria Express train, taxis (fixed fares ~€35-€45 into the city's core), or pre-booked private transfers.

 Palermo Port a significant hub for sea travel.
 River transportation is not applicable.
 No specific exit fees or taxes levied directly on departing travelers from Italy; these are usually included in your ticket price.